toku463ne/goLogAnalyzer/README.md

 ```

 Run collecting data.
-Recommended when analyzing huge size log files or when you want to restart from the point you finished.
+Recommended when analyzing huge size log files, or if next time you want to restart from the point you finished.
 ```
 logan rar -f '/var/log/syslog*' -d data  # supports regex
 ```